Barbara Palmer, 1st Duchess of Cleveland, Mistress of King Charles II of England

 King Charles II in Garter Robes; circa 1660-1665; Credit – Wikipedia

 On February 25, 1661, Barbara gave birth to her first child, a daughter named Anne.
 She was probably the daughter of Charles II, although some people believed she resembled Philip Stanhope, 2nd Earl of Chesterfield.
-Anne was claimed by Charles II, the Earl of Chesterfield, and Roger Palmer.
+Charles II, the Earl of Chesterfield, and Roger Palmer all claimed to be the father of Anne.
 As a reward for Barbara’s services, Charles II created Roger Palmer Earl of Castlemaine in 1661.
-In 1662, Barbara gave birth to a son named Charles who was most likely fathered by King Charles II.
+In 1662, Barbara gave birth to a son named Charles, most likely fathered by King Charles II.
 Roger Palmer insisted on treating the boy as his son and had him baptized as a Roman Catholic but six days later Charles II had him re-christened in the Church of England.
 Little Charles’ birth marked the separation of Barbara and Roger Palmer.
-Barbara had other children but none of them were claimed by Palmer.
+Barbara had other children but Palmer claimed none of them.
 Through their children, Barbara Palmer and King Charles II are the ancestors of Diana, Princess of Wales and Sarah, Duchess of York, and their children Prince William, Prince Harry, Princess Beatrice, and Princess Eugenie.
 They are also the ancestors of the Mitford sisters, philosopher Bertrand Russell, British Prime Minister Sir Anthony Eden, and Serena Armstrong-Jones, Countess of Snowdon.

 Barbara Palmer with her son, Charles FitzRoy, as Madonna and Child; Credit – Wikipedia